zustin-lu/grammer/document/tech-stack.md

 # Tech Stack

-We focus on Frontend development, so it would be reasonable to find a fast and sustain service for BE to develop things faster.
+We focus on Frontend development, so it would be reasonable to find a fast and sustain Backend as Service (BaaS) to develop things faster.

 ## Database service